FAIR Local Search Guide

 • Share provenance, invoices, prior appraisals, restoration records, insurance schedules, estate inventory notes, exhibition records, collection files, and ownership context when available.

 • How should I find an art or antique appraiser in New Orleans?
-Start with the New Orleans directory filter, then compare Louisiana profiles by specialty, fee disclosure, intended-use fit, inspection availability, and whether the work needs a local visit, a category specialist, or both.
+Start with the New Orleans directory filter, then compare Louisiana profiles by specialty, fee disclosure, intended-use fit, inspection availability, and whether the work needs a local visit, a specialist, or both.

 • Is a museum appraisal different from a regular appraisal?
 Sometimes.
 Museum language often points to formal documentation, provenance, condition, collection records, loan context, or higher report scrutiny.
 Confirm the intended use and deliverable before hiring.